isomerpages/cris-corp/_our-programmes/Advanced Cell Therapy and Research Institute, Singapore (ACTRIS).md

 ACTRIS will also provide value-added services such as workforce training, regulatory facilitation and ancillary material standardisation pertaining to delivery of cellular therapy to patients.

-For more information, please visit https://www.actris.sg
+For more information, please visit the [ACTRIS website](https://actris.sg)